 - Black Hawk County Solid Waste Management Commission sponsored Drop-off Events in the spring and fall.

-*Accept a wide assortment of bulb types and shapes for free from county residents’ homes and garages.
+*Accepts a wide assortment of bulb types and shapes for free from Black Hawk County residents’ homes and garages.
+Ballasts must be removed from fixtures to be accepted.
+Fixtures are not accepted.

 Batteries come in many shapes, sizes, and chemical compositions.
 Improperly disposed batteries can pose a hazard to human health and the environment.